 1. Employee Provident Fund

-One of the saving options in 80C is EPF or the Employee Provident Fund.
-The employer and the employee contribute monetary contributions to the fund every month at 12% of the employee's basic wage (Basic + Dearness allowance).
+One of the saving options in 80C is EPF or the Employee Provident Fund, where both worker and employer allocate 12% of basic pay (Basic + Dearness allowance) each month.
 The employee enjoys the lump sum amount on the retirement together with interest.
-The monthly payment is tax deductible, and the claim is tax-free.
+The monthly payment is tax deductible.
+Withdrawals after five years of continuous service are tax-free, and The EPF currently earns 8.25% interest for FY 2025-26 (April 2025 - March 2026).6

 2. Public Provident Fund